ConXhub allows you to make & receive calls from any number - so you can run all your businesses on the one mobile phone.

 Currently, almost all (95%) have implemented flexi-work arrangements due to the pandemic, according to a new study.
 What’s more, over half of employers reported that remote workers are working at a higher rate of productivity compared with their usual levels, between 50% to 99%.
 This is welcome news for employees, as two-thirds believe flexible working is crucial to attain a healthy work-life balance.
 Good news for employers as it can help with staff retention figures.

-But having a flexi-work policy may not be enough to retain or attract employees as some people depending on culture etc prefer to make career advancement a priority and others salary packages.
+But having a flexi-work policy may not be enough to get or retain employees as some people depending on culture etc prefer to make career advancement a priority and others salary packages.
 Not surprisng competitive remuneration packages remains a priority for many and even now a bit more with the ongoing pandemic, which has been causing high levels of uncertainty and job anxiety.

 In the past the views on remote working has been damaging.
 “The fact that remote working never really caught on – that it was seen as a perk or an accommodation mainly for working mothers – shows you the power of status quo bias,” she says.
 Despite evidence that presenteeism and rigid work hours negatively impact employee wellbeing and productivity, the perception that the best work happens in an office has prevailed.
 Until now bosses who were once dubious about offering their employees to work remotely or have flexi work have had their hands forced and many have now changed their minds.
 The chief executives of Barclays and WPP have both said they would like to see flexi working become the new normal.
 Smaller companies are also thinking along similar lines.
 Bernhard Niesner, CEO and co-founder of the edutech startup Busuu, says he’s now “pro-remote” since seeing how well his organisation adapted to working from home.
 “I was a bit afraid, but after the first couple of weeks I’ve since become more optimistic about remote working,” he says.